-Food choices away from home are important to your health and weight because many of us are eating more meals away from home.
+Food choices away from home are important to your health and weight since many of us are eating more meals away from home.
 Fortunately, making healthful and delicious choices in restaurants is also easier today.
-Restaurants of all types are responding to customers’ desires with more options in portion sizes, preparation methods and menu items:
+Restaurants of all types are responding to customers’ desires with more options in portion sizes, preparation methods and menu items.
+For example, restaurants are offering:

 - More appetizer-size portions of popular entrées